 WHERE DO YOU GET YOUR HAIR DONE?

-I go to Tara at the Waverly Salon in Scottsdale.
+I go to Tara at Hainsworth & Co. in Chandler.
 She’s amazing!

 DO YOU WEAR HAIR EXTENSIONS?